 everyone has their own personal reasons for buying an island, but for the most part, they want to build a tropical paradise fit for a king.
 That means you will need to decide what kind of structures, and how many, you plan to build, plus how many employees, if any, will be working on the island and how often will you be visiting.
 You can’t just throw something together, either.
 You have to consider the climate as well as possible storms and how far you will be located from the closest civilization and how you’ll travel to and from your island.

 • The Bare necessities – there won’t be a grocery store on your island, so you must determine how you are going to live and survive while you are there.
 What will you eat and drink?
 How will you get water, electricity, and plumbing to the island?

 this isn’t a question of how you will get around on your island, although if it’s big enough you will have to address this issue as well.
 The real question is how will you get everything you need to the island, including all the building materials?
 Of course, your contractor will help with this but make sure you consider all the ramifications of this process carefully.

-you’ve dreamed of having your own island and now you own one, but you also have to be prepared to wait.
-The process to create your own private resort is a lengthy one, from start to finish, so don’t expect things to happen overnight.
+you’ve dreamed of having buy your own island, but you also have to be prepared to wait.
+The process to create your buy an island resort is a lengthy one, from start to finish, so don’t expect things to happen overnight.
 It will take a lot of time and extra money before you finally get to move in.